-1. A precipitating crisis is reported by an MHSA-eligible tenant, Staff will utilize appropriate clinical interventions over phone or in person, if needed, to de-escalate situation.

-2. If the situation is escalating but not in immediate danger, the staff member should call Clinical Supervisor to consult.

-3. The Clinical Supervisor will discuss the details of the event with the staff and provide clinical recommendations to continue to de-escalate situation.
-If the situation has defused, the staff will develop a safety plan to minimize risk of safety to client and others.

-4. If the situation continues to escalate, Clinical Supervisor will reassess level of risk and, if deemed appropriate, will instruct the staff to contact the DMH ACCESS TEAM (1-800-854-7771).

-5. If it is a life-threatening situation (e.g., threatening individual with a knife...) the staff and/or family member should immediately call 911.

-6. The case manager or therapist and Clinical Services will then follow up with all parties after hospitalization and fully document the incident.
+- 1. A precipitating crisis is reported by an MHSA-eligible tenant, staff will utilize appropriate clinical interventions over phone or in person, if needed, to de-escalate situation. - 2.
+If the situation is escalating but not in immediate danger, the staff member should call Clinical Supervisor to consult. - 3.
+The Clinical Supervisor will discuss the details of the event with the staff and provide clinical recommendations to continue to de-escalate situation.
+If the situation has defused, the staff will develop a safety plan to minimize risk of safety to client and others. - 4.
+If the situation continues to escalate, Clinical Supervisor will reassess level of risk and, if deemed appropriate, will instruct the staff to contact the DMH ACCESS TEAM (1-800-854-7771). - 5.
+If it is a life-threatening situation (e.g., threatening individual with a knife...) the staff and/or family member should immediately call 911. - 6.
+The case manager or therapist and Clinical Services will follow up with all parties the next day and fully document the incident or if the situation requires hospitalization the follow up will occur after release.